tu-team/2/doc/analysis/appraisal_theory.md

 ## Structural model

+### Criteria:

+1. Hardly compatibile with model of six (no levels of processing)
+1. Structure model

 ### Lit

 1. Lazarus, Richard S. (1991).
 Progress on a cognitive-motivational-relational theory of Emotion.
 American Psychologist, 46(8), 819-834.

-### Criteria:

-1. Compatibile with model of six
-1. Structure model

 ### Primary appraisal